ptommasi/rclone-sync-on-environment-variable/README.md

 password = <password>
 ```

 Reading online, I noticed of cases where [pCloud suspended account on the premise of copyright infringement](https://www.reddit.com/r/pcloud/comments/rbj4t7/account_suspension_encryption_with_pcloud/), even if they were false flags.
-In my case, I have a habit of buying O'Reilly ebooks from Humble Bundle, I don't like the risk of being banned for a book that I bought.
-Do I want to risk it?
+In my case, I have a habit of buying O'Reilly ebooks from Humble Bundle, and I don't like the risk of being banned for a book that I actually bought.
+So, do I want to risk it?
 No. But do I trust pCloud with my data?
 Also no.

-Since rclone allows it, **I strongly recommend to protect your data with encryption**.
+Therefore, since rclone allows it, **I strongly recommend to protect your data with encryption**.
 It's gonna be slower (it has to encrypt everything before uploading), but it's gonna be _much_ safer.
+As a side effect, you won't be able to access your file from pCloud web page, but I'm only using it as a "cold storage", please use your judgment in picking the configuration right for you.

 Conclusion
 ----------

 This container is a one-click solution to have folders of your choice backed up on pCloud (or any other cloud) without much intervention.
 If you feel like, you can probably schedule a job to execute them at regular interval, but that doesn't really apply to my use case therefore I didn't explore it.
+As well, I decided to use encryption on all my data, reducing pCloud usefulness by a fair bit, use your judgment for that too.